-by running parallel arguments~\cite{ViehmannTrucation1}.
-However, the appearance of ${}^JW$ in the two homeomorphisms above is just a pleasant coincidence, as the right hand sides of \eqref{Eq:homeo1} and \eqref{Eq:homeo4} were not directly related a priori.
-With the help of Theorem~\ref{MainThm:perfect}, we are now able to give a geometric explanation:
+by running parallel arguments~\cite{ViehmannTruncation1}, where $\bar{k}$ denotes an algebraic closure of $k$.
+However, the presence of ${}^J W$ in the two homeomorphisms above is merely a coincidental circumstance, as the right-hand sides of \eqref{Eq:homeo1} and \eqref{Eq:homeo4} were not directly related a priori.
+With Theorem~\ref{MainThm:perfect}, we can now provide a geometric explanation: